siddhesh-vartak98/example-repos/README.md

-#exaple repository
+#Exaple repository
-this is sample repo, hello world
+This is sample repo, hello world